 It depends on your company size and how quickly your company is growing.
 It also depends on the complexity of your funding sources.
+We know migrating to new accounting software can be overwhelming, which is why we’ve written Stepping Up to New Accounting Software – How It Really Works.
 Note: NFP Partners are experts in QuickBooks and we service plenty of clients on this platform.
 But, it does have its limitations.

 1. You are consistently having to use other programs (most often Excel) to build reports.

 This is probably the number one reason nonprofits realize they have outgrown QuickBooks or their accounting software.
 Intuit works at providing better reporting options within QuickBooks Online, but it still does not meet all the reporting needs.
 This means they miss the bigger picture needed for effective planning in organizations.
 If you are on the edge about this one, consider reading Accounting Software Questions For Your Nonprofit to Ask.

 QuickBooks has serious limitations around its capabilities to handle a growing organization with multiple funding sources, thus a need for fund accounting.
 You probably have outgrown your nonprofit accounting software, and will want to convert to a more robust one, if your company gets funding from multiple funding sources (e.g. Federal, state, local or private funds).
 Tracking expenses for grant reporting become a major factor in your organization’s ability to timely report and bill to funders.
 It also helps obtain transparency to compete for grants.